Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Introduction

 The structure of this paper follows these heuristics.
 In Section~\ref{sec:BM_weighted} we make the connection between \eqref{eq:don} and the PDE \eqref{eq:first_pde} rigorous, and we show precise estimates on its solutions using Sturm--Liouville theory as well as methods inspired from \cite{MaiZei2016}.
 Then, in Section \ref{sec:probabilistic_arguments}, in order to incorporate the error term due to the approximation $b(\theta_s) \approx 1 - \lvert \frac{Y_s}{\sqrt{2}s} \rvert^\alpha $, we deal with more general expectations of the form

 where $f$ is thought of as a small error term.
 The PDE approach we use in Section \ref{sec:BM_weighted} does not allow to incorporate $f$ directly, so instead we use probabilistic methods to justify afterwards that the contribution of this error term is negligible.
 The main idea is to localize the trajectory of $Y$ by showing that, on the event mainly contributing to this expectation, $Y_s$ stays of order $s^{\alpha/(2+\alpha)}$, so that we can bound the contribution of the error term deterministically and compare with the case $f=0$ covered in Section~\ref{sec:BM_weighted}.
-We briefly state the many--to--one and many--to--two lemmas in Section~\ref{sec:many--to--few--lemmas}, before turning to the proof of Theorem~\ref{thm:main}.
+We briefly state the many-to-one and many-to-two lemmas in Section~\ref{sec:many-to-few-lemmas}, before turning to the proof of Theorem~\ref{thm:main}.
 In Section \ref{sec:upper_bound}, we show the upper bound in Theorem \ref{thm:main} relying essentially on first moment calculation.
 The main difficulty is to localize the trajectory of a particle $u$ such that $R_u(t) \geq m(t)$, to be able to justify the approximations $\theta_u(s) \approx Y_u(s)/(\sqrt{2}s)$ and $R_u(t) \approx X_u(t)$ and then to add more precise barrier on the $X$-coordinate to determine the logarithmic corrections.
 In Section \ref{sec:lower_bound}, we prove the lower bound in Theorem \ref{thm:main} by performing a first and second moment calculation on the number of particles such that $X_u(t) \geq m(t)$, while satisfying appropriate constraints on their trajectories.
+Finally, in Section~\ref{sec:porism}, we prove Proposition~\ref{porism} and comment on the optimality of the exponents appearing in its statement.